 Risk management for people with inherited NBN mutations

-The National Comprehensive Cancer Network (NCCN) provides risk management guidelines for people with an NBN mutation.
+The National Comprehensive Cancer Network (NCCN) does not outline risk management guidelines for people with an NBN mutation.
 If you have tested positive for the 657del5 NBN mutation, we recommend that you speak with a genetics expert who can look at your personal and family history of cancer and can help you determine the best risk management plan.
 Consider participating in a clinical trial to help experts learn the best options for someone with an inherited NBN mutation.
 You can learn more about risk management options in our section on Screening and Risk Reduction by Cancer Type.

 If you are a person with an NBN mutation, you can find peer support through the following resources: